emo-eth/custom-calldata/README.md

 Type2: 0x21201c11                                                          // 0 zero-bytes,  4 non-zero bytes
 ```

+## Pointers

+The "meta" byte can optionaly encode a "pointer" flag (`1 << 6`) to indicate to decoders that the value is a pointer to a relative offset, similar to current ABI-encoding behavior.

 ## Caveats

 - The encoding schemes are inefficient for values that occupy 28 bytes or more, since the non-zero "meta" byte is as expensive as 4 zero-bytes.